zju3dv/4K4D/docs/misc/custom_dataset.md

 ## Segmentation

-Masks will be put into the dataset folder with similar structures of the `images` folder:
+Masks will be put into the dataset folder with similar structures to the `images`` folder:

 ```shell
 data/dataset/sequence # data_root & datadir